drewhart/geonomics_docs/sphinx_dir/doc.rst

 reset?
 P

 This parameter defines the name for each :py:`Layer`.
-(Note that unlike most parameters, it is a :py:`dict` key, the value for which is a :py:`dict` of parameters defining the :py:`Layer` being named.)
+(Note that unlike most parameters, this parameter is a :py:`dict` key, the value for which is a :py:`dict` of parameters defining the :py:`Layer` being named.)
 As the capitalized reminder in the parameters states, each :py:`Layer` must have a unique name (so that a parameterized :py:`Layer` isn't overwritten in the